-Good health is central to racial justice.
-The Health Equity program works to improve the health of communities of color by advocating for greater resources and services that impact health beyond just access to care.
+The Health Equity program works to improve the health of communities of color by advocating for greater resources and services that impact health beyond just access to health care services.
 By improving the quality of housing, environmental concerns, job training, and health education, communities of color can benefit from economic opportunities and improved health outcomes.

 In order for people of color to be healthy, we must improve the conditions, called social determinants of health, that impact our lives and our ability to stay healthy.
 However, people of color are far more likely to live in unhealthy communities, experience high rates of violence, lack access to health care, and suffer from chronic health conditions.
 Redlining and discrimination continue to prevent people of color from accessing the resources they need to achieve good health.
 Too often, existing public policies and programs do not adequately address the specific needs of communities of color, and leaders fail to engage with those communities.
 Communities can’t achieve good health without affordable housing, clean air and water, sustainable jobs, quality education, culturally competent health care and other vital services.